cdp-mapsync/geosync-help/content/z-tools-app/gnss-to-cad-pnezd-export.md

 3. Switch to the Master Layers Tab
    * Click refresh layers on the left to show the list of available GIS layers
    * Select the layer you want to export and the data will be populated in the data grid on the right
    * Use the data grid and map to review the data and select the rows you want to export
    * Using the Tools - Save menu item, you can open the PNEZD tool for generating your export
-4. Switch to File Browser Tab to find the PNEZD export.
+4. Switch to the File Browser Tab to find the PNEZD export.
 Exports are located under the \\GIS\\_pnezd folder.
 Double click on the file to preview or browse to open Windows Explorer

+Watch the quick video: